usharesoft/hammr/documentation/en/source/pages/templates-spec/stack-bundle-files.rst

 The following example shows how to declare a set of files to uploaded as part of a bundle.

+.. note:: If you declare the same file twice, the second file will overwrite the first one.

 .. code-block:: json

 	{